red/web-redlake/blog-STG/3-Intro to PEG.md

 will copy the number 10 to the word n.

 This is just a teaser, we'll dive into (block) parse/parsing and PEG much deeper in coming articles.
-But I hope you appreciate the depth that can be achieved using the Red grammar, and the ease with which you could e.g. write a DSL.
+But I hope you appreciate the depth that can be achieved using the Red parse rules, and the ease with which you could e.g. write a DSL.